zeelshimpee/EDA-on-Banking-Data_Set/README.md

 In this repository, we will be exploring the Bank dataset using Python for Exploratory Data Analysis (EDA).
 The Bank dataset contains information about bank customers, their personal details, and the products and services they use.

 # Dataset Description

+The dataset is a fictional bank dataset with information about customers who have taken loans from the bank.
+It includes information such as age, job, marital status, education, credit history, and other attributes that may help us predict whether a customer will default or not.
 The Bank dataset contains the following columns:

 ID: Customer ID